-As part of the ArtPrize education series, Kendall's Art Education program will be offering exciting sessions on-site at KCAD for pre-K through 12th grade classes.
+As part of the ArtPrize education series, KCAD's Art Education program will be offering exciting sessions on-site at KCAD's 17 Fountain St. building for Kindergarten through 12th grade classes.

 Sessions are located in the Kendall atrium, 17 Fountain NW.
 Each session is limited to the first 30 participants, and will last approximately 45 minutes.